 Grandma Chrissey – a bigger than life creative

 My grandmother, Chrissey was a creative professional with an entrepreneur spirit well before her time.
 As a young child, I was always excited to see what she is doing.
 Grandma, Daughter MaryJane and I did spend time cooking, baking and canning the garden crops, as they lived on a local farm, located off Double Bluff Road on Whidbey Island.
-In the early years of Chrissey’s career, she built and operated restaurant, The Chatter Box in Clinton while also running a popular florist business a few doors down.
-Chrissey’s next business venture was in Cake Design.
+In the early years of Chrissey’s career, she built and operated restaurant, The Chatter Box in Clinton while also operating a popular florist business a few doors down.
+Her next business venture was in Cake Design.
 She set forth to obtain education, training and building of the cake studio for her cake decorating business.
-Chrissey’s strong entrepreneural drive and vision, resulted in her legacy of community efforts that continues on to this day.
+Chrissey’s strong entrepreneurial drive and vision, resulted in her legacy of community efforts that continues on to this day.
 I recall many happy memories of Grandma including practicing making roses out of frosting and I could eat the rejects.
 Funny how I rarely had a perfect one.
-I am so thankful she was a part of my young life, and I am confident she would be proud of my creative journey if she was here today.
+I am so thankful she was a part of my young life, and know she is proud of my creative journey.